-The Ohio truck accident lawyers at GBM Law have been protecting Ohioans for more than 40 years and understand the very unique aspects of trucking industry regulations.
+The Ohio truck accident lawyers at GB Law have been protecting Ohioans for more than 40 years and understand the very unique aspects of trucking industry regulations.

 While our attorneys are very familiar with Federal Motor Carrier Safety Regulations (FMCSRs) and standard practices, we also work closely with trucking industry experts who have an in-depth understanding of the training, recommendations, and knowledge level required of trucking companies and their drivers.

 When a truck accident occurs, we look closely at records and determine if the truck was within weight limits or had the necessary permits to be overweight.

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the trucking industry, and state laws set forth limits on the height, width, and length of commercial trucks.

 The Ohio Revised Code and the Ohio Administrative Code are the authorities on the maximum allowable weights on roadways and bridges in the state.
 The Ohio State Highway Patrol enforces Ohio trucking rules and regulations.

 Maximum weight limits for trucks in Ohio are as follows:

 - Short Tandem: 36,000 pounds.

 - Short Tri Axle: 47,000 pounds.